mladenrtl/otel-drupal-demo/README.md

 # OpenTelemetry Demo

-Welcome to our project!
+Welcome to our OpenTelemetry Demo project!
 This README provides an overview of the project structure, components, and how to get started.

 ## Overview